 Overview on Low Dollar University Expenses

 The PCard is the preferred purchasing method for low dollar business expenses, other than travel.
 When use of a PCard is not possible, and a personal expense is established, the expense may be reimbursed from a petty cash fund or by submitting an electronic reimbursement using the Concur Expense Software.

-Overview on Low Dollar University Expense (Petty Cash) Reimbursement
+Overview on Low Dollar University Expense (Petty Cash or Concur) Reimbursement

-At CSU Stanislaus any personal expenditure on behalf of the University, other than travel, under $50.00 must be reimbursed using the Petty Cash process or by submitting an Employee Reimbursement (Non-Travel) in the Concur Expense Software.
+At CSU Stanislaus any personal expenditure on behalf of the University, other than travel, under $50.00 can be reimbursed using the Petty Cash process or by submitting an Employee Reimbursement (Non-Travel) in the Concur Expense Software.

 Overview on University Expense Reimbursement for Amounts Over $50.00